LowLevelMahn/build_clfs_tools/readme.txt

 The github-repo https://github.com/LowLevelMahn/build_clfs_tools contains the scripts, files AND complete build-logs (so no need to run the script yourself) separated for each step that i will use here as a "walkable" reference.
 The Repo Readme.MD better read/clickable then this long email.
 I'll try to keep the github readme.md up to date if somethings changes.

+Short Story:

+i think i've found a configure bug in gcc while getting CFLS 3.0 alpha-dec ready

+Long Story:

 ===================
 Goal